Performance Analysis of Satellite-Based QKD Protocols: QBER

 \subsection{\textbf{ QBER for B92}}

-The B92 protocol utilizes basis states to determine the code values.
-This results in $50\%$ of cases using the same basis for coding and decoding, and $50\%$ detecting differences in used bases.
-The number of usable bits equals $25\%$ of the total received bits.
-The QBER parameters for the B92 protocol are as follows \cite{lutkenhaus2000security}:
+In the B92 protocol, the logical bits are encoded using two non-orthogonal basis states.
+As a result, in $50\%$ of the cases the coding and decoding are performed in the same basis, while in the remaining $50\%$ the bases differ.
+The number of usable bits equals $25\%$ of the total received bits \cite{EtenguAbbouWongAbidNortizaSetharaman}.
+The QBER for the B92 protocol can be calculated as:

-Here the parameters have the same definitions for $p_{signal}$, $p_{dark}$, $p_{straycounts}$ and $p_{click}$ as in the BB84 protocol.
+Here, the parameters have the same definitions for $p_{signal}$, $p_{dark}$, $p_{straycounts}$ and $p_{click}$ as in the BB84 protocol.